 Hello!
 I’m Haley Roe!
 I was born and raised in Bozeman, Montana where I first learned to love fresh air and open spaces.
 I am a junior here at Midd where I study environmental policy with a minor in global health.
 I love to sing, dance, hike with my dogs Hobey and Sadie, bake, ski, and host tea parties.
-I am the President of the MMC as well as an advanced winter hiking guide and canoe guide-in-training.
+I am poet laureate as well as an advanced winter hiking guide and canoe guide.
 It is an absolute honor to dedicating my time and energy to the Middlebury Mountain Club – I love the outdoors’ unique ability to foster bonding between strangers and friends alike.
 I hope to see you on the trails!

 I’m from Anchorage, Alaska and I know how to have a good time.
 In the summertime you can catch me having dinner with Sarah Palin or riding my penguin-led sleigh into town.
 I love to dance and do my homework.
-I’m excited for another year of guiding with the Mountain Club!
+I’m an advanced winter guide and co-president of the Mountain Club.
+So excited for another year of guiding!